eltrino/diamantedesk-documentation/user-guide/customers.md

 ## Mass Actions

-Mass action allows to perform mass operations on the selected rows of the grid.
+Mass action allows performing mass operations on the selected rows of the grid.
 DiamanteDesk offers the following mass actions that can be applied to the customer profiles selected from the grid:

 ![Customers](img/customers_mass_action.png)

-* **Delete Selected Users** Use this action to delete several customer profiles at a time.
+* **Delete Selected Users.** Use this action to delete several customer profiles at a time.
 Keep in mind that in DiamanteDesk, if the customer profile is deleted, the user information is not entirely removed from the system.
 It is usually marked as deleted and the profile of a deleted customer is removed from the list of existing customers, although the system displays strikethrough customer first and last name at the tickets where he was assigned as a reporter or if he authored any comments as shown on the example below.

 ![Customers](img/customer_deleted.png)

-* **Force Reset Passwords For Selected Users** This option allows administrators to force certain users to change their passwords due to security measures or any other specific reasons.
+* **Force Reset Passwords For Selected Users.** This option allows administrators to force certain/all users to change their passwords due to security measures or any other specific reasons.
 All the selected users receive emails notifying them that they should reset their passwords, providing a link to the page where the password can be changed.

 ![Customers](img/customer_password_reset.png)